Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Multiple bottlenecks

-The system consists of two distinct sets of 60 Compound TCP flows, regulated by two edge routers, feeding into a common core router.
-The round trip time of one set of TCP flows is fixed at 10 ms, and that of the other set of flows is varied from 10 ms to 200 ms. The short-lived flows are exponentially distributed with a mean file size of 1Mb.
-Each edge router has a link capacity of 100 Mbps and the core router has a link capacity of 180 Mbps.
-In the small buffer regime, we fix the edge router buffers to 15 packets and the core router buffer size is varied from 15 packets to 100 packets.
-We recapitulate that in the intermediate buffer regime, the proposed buffer dimensioning rule is $C \cdot RTT/\sqrt{N}$.
-Using this buffer dimensioning rule, we fix the edge router buffers to be 270 packets and the core router buffer to be 360 packets.
+The system consists of two distinct sets of 60 Compound TCP flows each with an access speed of $2$ Mbps, regulated by two edge routers and feeding into a common core router.
+Each edge router has a link capacity of 100 Mbps and the core router has a link capacity of $197$ Mbps.

-Fig.~\ref{fig:long} shows the simulations when there are only long-lived flows in the system.
-It is clear that larger queue threshold leads to non-linear oscillations, in the form of limit cycles, in the queue size.
-Such limit cycles can have a detrimental effect on link utilisation.
-Fig.~\ref{fig:short} shows the simulations when there is a combination of long and short flows.
-Clearly, the time-delayed feedback effects of the long flows dominates the system stability and dynamics.